Diesel Emissions Claims

 Yes.
 If you purchased an affected vehicle in Scotland or Northern Ireland you will need to take advice from a solicitor in that jurisdiction to see if you can join any legal proceedings there.

 No, it does not matter who you bought or leased your vehicle from, as long as it was bought/leased in England or Wales.
-You are eligible to bring a claim against the manufacturer whether you bought your vehicle from a showroom, from a private seller or from a third-party dealer.
+Your claim will be eligible against the manufacturer whether you bought your vehicle from a showroom, from a private seller or from a third-party dealer.

-No. You can still bring a claim even if you have sold your vehicle, and you can sell your vehicle at any time in the future, and still bring a claim – as long you owned or leased the vehicle at sometime between 2008 and 2018.
+No. Your claim will not be affected even if you have sold your vehicle, and you can sell your vehicle at any time in the future.

-Once we have checked if your vehicle was affected; so that we can open your case file, we are required for regulatory purposes to complete an ID check and to satisfy our ‘Anti-Money Laundering’ obligations.
+We are required, for regulatory purposes, to complete an ID check and to satisfy our ‘Anti-Money Laundering’ obligations.

 We will require your personal details (including your address and Date of Birth) and we may also need you to provide us with evidence of your identity in the form of a copy of your Driving License, Passport, or a utility bill and/or bank statement issued within the past 3 months.